dekoza/mtgpl/RIX.rst

 :mtgtip:`Mastermind's Acquisition<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/f/2f00f09b-a113-460e-ac2f-d3988a83179e.jpg?1555040258|https://scryfall.com/card/rix/77/masterminds-acquisition?utm_source=api>`
    Choose one —

-   • Search your library for a card, put it into your hand, then shuffle your library.
+   • Search your library for a card, put it into your hand, then shuffle.

    • Put a card you own from outside the game into your hand.